Elnaz Shakerdoost

-Elnaz Shakerdoost (Persian: الناز شاکردوست; born July 7, 1984) is an Iranian actress.
+Elnaz Shakerdoost (Persian: الناز شاکردوست; born July 7, 1984) is an Iranian former actress.
 She studied at the Faculty of Architecture at the University of Tehran while pursuing acting in theater.
 She received a nomination for the Crystal Simorgh for Best Actress at the Fajr Film Festival for her role in When the Wind Blows Through the Meadow in 2007 and won the Best Actress award at the Hafez Awards for her performance in Mubarak in 2016.
 Shakerdoost also won the Crystal Simorgh for Best Actress for her role in When the Moon Was Full in 2018 and was nominated for the same award for Pinto, both directed by Narges Abyar.

 Early life

 Elnaz Shakerdoost was born on July 7, 1984, in Tehran, Iran.
 She is the second child in her family, with an older brother and a younger sister.
 From a young age, Shakerdoost showed an interest in acting, performing in school and university theater productions.
 In 1997, she won the Best Actress award at a student edition of the Fajr Festival.
 She ranked 11th in the national university entrance exam for the arts and enrolled in the Theater program at the Faculty of Architecture, University of Tehran.